NSCoder/Joybox-Documentation/documentation/tile-map/index.markdown

 categories: documentation
 ---

 The TileMap class provides all the necessary functionality to display and manipulate a TMX Map.
-Once the map is loaded from a single file, it will create the appropriate tile and object layers allowing to access all of its properties, tiles and objects that has been previously created using a Map Editor.
+Once the map is loaded from a single file, it will create the appropriate tile and object layers allowing to access all of its properties, tiles and objects that have been previously created using a Map Editor.

 [more-information] For more information, see: [Tile Layer documentation page](../tile-layer).